acipo1096/song-requests/README.md

 As a multi-instrumentalist, I realized that I was having a hard time playing in bands and getting gigs after COVID.
 It was hard to find a good group of people to consistently play music with.
 So, I spent a year working on my vocals and building a setlist of 50+ songs that I could go perform live - on my own!

 Building this application was a practical way I could use my development skills in conjunction with something I love to do and get paid for.

-## 🤝 Contributing

-No contributions being accepted at this time.